SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/gitlab-integration.md

 1. Add a personal access token for importing repositories

 ### Setting your global settings
 To import your GitLab projects into SonarQube, you need to first set your global SonarQube settings.
-Navigate to **Administration > Configuration > General Settings > ALM Integrations**, select the **GitLab** tab, and specify the following settings:
+Navigate to **Administration > Configuration > General Settings > DevOps Platform Integrations**, select the **GitLab** tab, and specify the following settings:

 - **Configuration Name** (Enterprise and Data Center Edition only) – The name used to identify your GitLab configuration at the project level.
 Use something succinct and easily recognizable.
 - **GitLab URL** – The GitLab API URL.